Commodity Money¶

 Commodity money stands in stark contrast to fiat currency, which has no intrinsic value and derives its worth from government decree.
 While commodity money's value stems from the commodity itself, fiat currency's value depends entirely on faith and acceptance.

-Bitcoin, though often called "digital gold," represents a different category—it has no physical form or intrinsic use value, yet shares scarcity characteristics through its algorithmically limited supply.
+Bitcoin, though often called "digital gold," represents a different category -- it has no physical form or intrinsic use value, yet shares scarcity characteristics through its algorithmically limited supply.
+Bitcoin's scarcity is artificial and arbitrary (the choice of 21 million could have been any number), but it is difficult to obtain and practically impossible to counterfeit, which gives it economic scarcity through opportunity cost.